kcshellacool/note-taker/README.md

 Run `npm i` to install all dependencies.
 To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3000` in your preferred browswer.

+The deployed Heroku link is below: <a href="https://bellona-pierina.herokuapp.com/">Heroku App</a>

 ```